 Dear Link Builder not named [Fake Name],

-1. Had you actually followed my blog for some time, you’d have addressed me as “Rae” and not “Editor” since it’s a personal blog – with no editor.
+1. Had you truly followed my blog for some time, you'd have addressed me as “Rae” and not “Editor” since it's a personal blog – with no editor.

-2. You waited a good amount of time after following me a few days ago before contacting me as a “long time reader” – which was good – most people wouldn’t know what you were only following me to create a “connection” to have a better shot at me accepting your guest post – I had to “more” my followers 4 times to find you.
+2. You waited a good amount of time after following me a few days ago before contacting me as a “long time reader” – which was good.
+Most people wouldn't know that you were only following me to create a “connection” to have a better shot at me accepting your guest post – I had to “more” my followers 4 times to find you.